RyanJarv/ryanjarv.github.io/_posts/2020-11-2-lambda-rpc.md

 Recently I've had this idea stuck in my head revolving around something of a cross cloud platform RPC library for lambda.
 Now I don't really have a need for this but, none the less I can't get it out of my head so I keep coming back to it.
 I also keep getting stuck in the same place, so going to try to write down my thoughts here instead for now.

-When most people think multi-cloud they focus on common limiting to resources, potentially building another cloud across them wth Kubernetes and most likely a service mesh.
+When most people think multi-cloud they focus on common limiting to resources, potentially building another cloud across them with Kubernetes and most likely a service mesh.
 I feel like this approach, at the FaaS layer, could achieve the same goal for certain workloads in a much simpler way.

 For this to make sense though I felt I needed to these goals: